Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 * Freeze Training: Singular Vector Canonical Correlation Analysis for Deep Learning Dynamics and Interpretability.
 NeurIPS 2017
 * Efficient Training of BERT by Progressively Stacking.
 ICML 2019
 * Accelerating Training of Transformer-Based Language Models with Progressive Layer Dropping.
 NeurIPS 2020.
-Minjia Zhang
 * On the Transformer Growth for Progressive BERT Training.
 NACCL 2021